Meghan McCain Slams Donald Trump And Conservatives For ‘Dangerous’ Coronavirus Response

-Meghan McCain isn’t happy with the way President Donald Trump and other conservatives are dealing with the coronavirus pandemic, and she wasn’t afraid to make her opinion clear on Monday’s episode of The View.
+Meghan McCain isn’t happy with the way President Donald Trump and other conservatives are dealing with the coronavirus pandemic, and she wasn’t afraid to make her opinion clear on Monday’s episode of The View, as posted on Daily Motion.

 “The mixed messaging coming out of the White House now is not only irresponsible but it’s downright dangerous,” McCain said.

-She went on to point out that Devin Nunes advised people to head out and socialize at bars and restaurants in order to goose the struggling economy, a direct contradiction of the advice from the Center for Disease Control and Dr. Anthony Fauci, director of the National Institute of Allergy and Disease.
+She went on to point out that Devin Nunes advised people to head out and socialize at bars and restaurants in order to goose the struggling economy, a direct contradiction of the advice from the Centers for Disease Control and Prevention (CDC) and Dr. Anthony Fauci, director of the National Institute of Allergy and Disease.

-Last week, Nunes took heat for saying that he believed people shouldn’t stay home after insisting that visiting local gathering places was a good idea.
+Last week, Nunes took heat for saying people shouldn’t stay home and instead go out to visit local gathering places.

-She also slammed Trump for shaking hands with other people, failing to set a good example for the country to follow the advice of medical experts to avoid touching one another, saying that the leadership to address this national crisis needs to come from the top.
+She also slammed Trump for shaking hands with other people, which was seemingly against the advice of experts about restricting touch with one another.
+McCain also said that leadership in a national crisis needs to come from the top.

 “It’s our job as citizens to call out BS when we see it,” McCain said.
 “When you have people from the administration going on TV and saying they don’t know if we’re going to have enough ventilators.
 We don’t know if our hospitals can handle it.
 It’s more than fair to have righteous indignation as American citizens that I don’t believe they are handling it the way they should be.”